CMSgov/bluebutton-site-static/_posts/2018-12-18-Install-a-ruby-on-rails-client-app.md

 cd bluebutton-sample-client-rails
 ```

-## 4. Configure the application credentials
+## 4. Configure the Application Credentials
 Copy a sample configuration file and then edit the file:
 ``` bash
 cp config/local_env_sample.yml config/local_env.yml
 ```
 Open the `config/local_env.yml` file in the editor of your choice.

-update the following entries in the development section of `config/local_env.yml` with your application's client id and secret:
+Update the following entries in the development section of `config/local_env.yml` with your application's client id and secret:

 ``` bash
     BB_CLIENT_ID: "<enter client id here>"